 Do bees really have tongues?
+Which bees have long or short tongues?
 How long is the tongue of a bee?
 Are all bee tongues the same?
 What do bees use their tongues for?

 All of these are common questions, so let's take a look at the tongue of the bee.